Viir/bots/guide/eve-online/developing-for-eve-online.md

 In the remainder of this guide, I show how to speed up this process of discovering and identifying useful combinations.

-## Navigation Basics
+## Overall App Code Structure and Data Flow

+In 'The Simplest Custom App' section, we changed the code in the `BotEngineApp.elm` file to customize an app.
+Because we only made a simple change, we could do it without understanding the app code's overall structure.
+The more we want to change, the more we will benefit from understanding how everything works together.

-This chapter explains the foundations to navigate the implementation of an application, to be able to read the code and understand how different parts work together when the application runs.
+This chapter explains the app code's overall structure and how data flows when the application runs.

 To explore how a program works, we start from the part that you have already experience with: The observable behavior.
 From there, we work towards the parts which are invisible to the user, the implementation details.